dabid76/to-do-list/README.md

 - `feature-styling-bootstrap`

     - [ ]  Add Bootstrap to the front end and style it up!
       -  Buttons -- make the creation buttons and completion buttons green and the delete red.
       -  Inputs -- make your text inputs styled in the bootstrap way
       -  Responsive -- make your app responsive to different screen sizes -- check out the [Layout](https://getbootstrap.com/docs/4.1/layout/overview/) section

 - `feature-confirm-delete`

     - [ ]  In whatever fashion you would like, create an 'are you sure: yes / no' option when deleting a task.
+        - Some styled options are Bootstrap Modal or Sweet Alerts.

-- `feature-completed-task-ordering`
+- `feature-ordering-task-query`

-    - [ ]  Adjust the logic so that completed tasks are brought to the bottom of the page, where the remaining tasks left to complete are brought to the top of the list.
+    - [ ]  Research [Query Params](https://expressjs.com/en/api.html#req.query) to have the request reverse the order of the returned todos.